blakazulu/search-mcp/docs/design/PRD.md

 - **As a Developer**, I want to see the status of my index (files indexed, size, last update).
 - **As a Developer**, I want to delete an index if I no longer need it.

+### Indexing Strategies

+- **As a Developer** working on a large project, I want to choose a "lazy" indexing strategy that batches updates during idle time, so my machine stays responsive.
+- **As a Developer** who commits frequently, I want to choose a "git" indexing strategy that only updates after commits, so I don't waste resources on WIP saves.
+- **As a Developer**, I want the default "realtime" strategy to index immediately, so my searches always reflect the latest code.

 ### Safety & Privacy

 - **As a Developer**, I want to be sure that `node_modules`, `.git`, and secrets (`.env`, `*.key`) are **never** indexed.